 After this the transmission can be filled with new transmission fluid specified by the manufacturer’s manual.

 Transmission repair can take a full day but it will take at least 3 to 4 days to rebuild a transmission.
-Your preferred auto shop will be able to give you an estimate as to how long it will take to flush or repair a transmission.
+Anders Automotive will be able to give you an estimate as to how long it will take to flush or repair a transmission.
+Just contact us today for your free estimate.